Restrict VPN Access Using Filter Rules

 When you create a VPN route to an internal subnet, you are allowing all VPN users to have access to the resources on that shared network.
 However, you may not want each VPN user to have access to every server, service, or resource on that subnet.

-Filter Rules apply to, and are useful for, blocking traffic going through the Untangle server.
+Filter Rules apply to, and are useful for, blocking traffic going through the NG Firewall server.
 They also apply to bypassed traffic.
 The Firewall application doesn't see bypassed traffic.
-This means if you want to block anything that's bypassed you should use a Filter Rule.
+This means if you want to block anything that's bypassed, you need to use a Filter Rule.

 For example, let's say you have a site-to-site tunnel where endpoint A is sharing the local network of 192.168.102.0/24 and endpoint B is sharing the local network of 10.10.0.0/16.
 If endpoint A does not want any of endpoint B's users to access a server addressed at 192.168.102.5 you would create the following Filter Rule:

 - Click the Add button to create a new rule.